 There are a number of really beautiful churches throughout Casco Viejo but the most famous is Iglesia San Jose for its altar of gold.
 The gigantic altar piece is carved from mahagony and overlaid with gold leaf.

-The pope will make his way to Panama City in 2019 and visit this church!
+The pope made his way to Panama City in 2019 and visited this church!

 Sher's Tip: We visited as part of a Casco Viejo walking tour.
 Even if you're not religious, there's a lot of history in Panama's old churches.
 Here's some other famous churches in Panama:

 - the Convent of Old Santo Domino – after two fires destroyed the interior and roof, the building is just ruins today but occasionally hosts musical concerts and weddings

 - Iglesia de la Merced – constructed in 1673, this baroque church was transported piece by piece from Panama Vieja to its current location.

 - Catedral Metropolitana – there's a beautiful altar piece hidden in this church